 In the original, Usagi offers to show Ami how to play a game at the arcade believing that she can ask for help on the exam in exchange.
 In the dub, Amy just reacts to Serena saying that sometimes Luna likes to believe she can talk by nibbling on her ear.
 Amy says she wishes animals could really talk.

 The ending animation and Game Over screen are edited in the dub, but I see no reason why.
-The words Game Over are already in Engli4kids.

 I was going to say maybe the gun was the problem, but they keep it in….Poorly edited, I might add.